-- Unlike the general population, people with PD who have sleep apnea are not overweight.
+Unlike the general population, people with PD who have sleep apnea may not be overweight.

 REM Sleep Behavioral Disorder

-Rapid eye movement, or REM, sleep is a normal part of the sleep cycle when people dream.
-Usually the only part of the body that moves during REM is the eyes, thus the name.
+Rapid eye movement, or REM, sleep is the part of the sleep cycle when dreaming occurs.
+Usually the only part of the body that moves during REM sleep is the eyes.

 - People with rapid eye movement sleep behavior disorder (RBD) do not have the normal relaxation of the muscles during their dreams.
 Therefore, they act out their dreams during REM sleep.

 - About half of people with PD suffer from RBD.
-It may develop after or along with the disease, but in most cases, it precedes the PD diagnosis by five to 10 years.
+It may develop after or along with the motor symptoms, but in most cases, it precedes the PD diagnosis by five to 10 years.

 Page reviewed by Dr. Addie Patterson, Movement Disorders Neurologist at the Norman Fixel Institute for Neurological Diseases at the University of Florida, a Parkinson’s Foundation Center of Excellence.